-- If there is a request for equipment matching funds, the signed written approval of the Vice Chancellor for Research is required on the Authorization for Matching Funds/Cost Sharing Form.
+- If the UAF Office of the Vice Chancellor for Research (VCR) is committing funds for the acquisition of new equipment, the signed written approval of the VCR is required on the Authorization for Matching Funds/Cost Sharing Form.

 - Sponsor-required enumeration of leveraging will be treated the same as regular cost sharing in the pre-award and post-award stages.
 An Authorization for Matching Funds/Cost Sharing Form must be submitted with the proposal at the pre-award stage.
 At the post-award stage, a cost sharing fund will be established and expenditures will be tracked in accordance with federal regulations.